phil jeffrey:: Texas Birding Sites

 Sparrow Road - FM2221/Jara Chinas Road on the western boundary of La Joya.
 Used to be outstanding for sparrows especially along the first dirt section of Jara Chinas (badly signed) leading north from where FM2221 makes a 90 degree turn.
 In recent years it appears to have declined - in part this might be due to heavy oil/gas traffic - I suggest birding this stretch only on Sunday mornings when it's much quieter.
 There's also evidence of habitat clearance here.
 The first stretch of Jara Chinas has become very slow going in recent years based on my personal experience.
 However ranging the furthest north I ever have in Jan 2012 came up with a Lark Bunting flock, fly-by geese flocks and Long-billed Curlew, so there's still some merit in ranging around the area up as far as FM-490 and seeing what you can find.
 I had similar result in 2013 so a later start, heading to FM-490 for 8:15am (mid-Jan sunrise timing) and heading south back towards La Joya might be warranted.
 Avoid the dirt road if it's wet, when it's likely it can be treacherous.
 The terrain north of FM-490 up at far as US-186/FM-1017 might be productive and potentially connect with La Sal del Rey if you're willing to do a long loop trip (or an exit-from-RGV meandering route).
 There are very few eBird reports from this location, so it appears my experience is representative of the sad slow decline of this location.
 Up around FM-490 and west of FM-681 might be a better starting point, and then zig-zagging south and west.
 Monte Cristo tract [LTC-62] and Wallace Pond Road, south of FM-490 but between FM-681 and US-281 might be worth a look.
 FM-490 is an exit off US-281 north of Edinburg and a more linear pass through this area is probably your best option now (start near Edinburg and exit near La Joya).
 Surely hawks like Swainson's still migrate through this general area in spring.

-Roma Bluffs is on the south-west side of Roma and appears to just be an overlook rather than a walk-into site (although there are a lot of birds on the checklist and there may be a small visitor center).
+Roma Bluffs is on the south-west side of Roma and appears to just be an overlook rather than a walk-into site (although there are a lot of birds on the checklist and is a small visitor center off the main square).
 Take US-83 Business to downtown Roma.
 At the intersection of US-83 Business and Lincoln Ave. turn West onto Lincoln Ave.
-Travel West to the intersection of Lincoln Ave. and Portscheller.
+Travel West to the intersection of Lincoln Ave and Portscheller.
 Take Portscheller South to Convent.
 The World Birding Center is located on the Southeast corner of the intersection of Portscheller and Convent.
 There are brown signs along US-83 pointing to the turn off in the older western part of Roma.
 This has proven to be a decent area to look for Red-billed Pigeon, and the elusive Muscovy Duck, both of which are better in spring.
 Winter is less productive, but there are no longer regular reports from here to the TEXBIRDS list, so hard to tell.
 The town square has a old Western feel to it and worth a stop over just for that.
 Getting through Roma takes a while because of traffic so you might as well take a look.
 [LTC-77].

 El Rio RV Park at Chapeno - no recent sightings of Brown Jay, formerly regular here at the feeding station (most recently near Salineno).
 ACCESS HERE HAS CHANGED because the property has changed hands.
 Access is now far more restrictive - with potentially no river access.
 The LRGV RBA sometimes gives details - probably not worth turning up here w/o confirmation of the current situation.
 I've seen no recent reports from here.
 [LTC-81]